American Authors: 2020–2022: Counting Down, covers, and collaborations

 On January 17, 2020, American Authors released a new single titled "Microphone".
 On February 28, they published a song with Seeb, titled "Best I Can".
 On September 18, 2020, they released the EP Counting Down.

 On April 23, 2021, the band announced on Twitter that James Adam Shelley would no longer be part of the band and that American Authors would continue without him.

 On June 25, 2021, American Authors released their first song as a trio, "Nice and Easy", which features Mark McGrath of Sugar Ray.
-They also teamed up with Rob Thomas and Santana for the song "Move", from the latter's most recent album, Blessings and Miracles.
+They also announced that they would be moving forward with their own independent label.
+The band later teamed up with Rob Thomas and Santana for the song "Move", from the latter's most recent album, Blessings and Miracles.
 On October 29, 2021, they released an original Christmas song called 'Favorite Time of the Year".

-In 2022, the band released a cover of "Good 4 U" by Olivia Rodrigo and "Circles" by Post Malone, as well as two Christmas songs, "Christmas Karaoke" and "Sleigh Ride".
+In 2022, the band issued a cover of "Good 4 U" by Olivia Rodrigo and "Circles" by Post Malone, as well as two Christmas songs, "Christmas Karaoke" and "Sleigh Ride".

-2022–present: Best Night of My Life
+2022–present: Best Night of My Life, Call Your Mother

-On September 9, 2022, American Authors released Blind for Love, the first single from their fourth studio album, Best Night of My Life, released on February 10, 2023.
+On September 9, 2022, American Authors released "Blind for Love", the first single from their fourth studio album, Best Night of My Life, which came out on February 10, 2023.
 They followed it on January 13, 2023, with the single "Best Night of My Life".
+On February 3, 2023, the third and final single, "We Happy", was released.

+After the release of Best Night of My Life, American Authors issued a few standalone songs online, beginning with a collaboration with Billy Raffoul, "Perfectly Imperfect", on August 18, 2023.
+On November 1, they published a cover of "Sweet Caroline" by Neil Diamond.
+They ended the year by releasing two holiday singles, including the original song "Come Home to Me" and a cover of "Christmas in Hollis" by Run-DMC.

+On March 11, 2024, the band announced their fifth studio album, Call Your Mother.
+The lead single, "My Last Dime", came out on March 29 and was followed by "Daises" on April 19.
+The third single, issued on May 17, was a cover of "Save Tonight" by Eagle-Eye Cherry.
+The fourth single, "Can't Stand the Mourning", was released on June 21, 2024.
+The fifth single, "Something Amazing", which features Rozes, was issued on July 26, 2024, and was followed by the sixth single, "Come Too Far", on August 22, 2024.
+The seventh single, "Bon Voyage", came out on September 20, 2024.
+Call Your Mother came out on October 18, 2024.